cdisc-org/analysis-results-standard/project/docs/AnalysisMethod.md

     inlined_as_list: true
   codeTemplate:
     name: codeTemplate
+    description: Template programming statements used to perform the statistical operations for any analysis that uses this method.
+    comments:
-    description: Template programming statements and/or a reference to the template program used to perform the specific analysis.
+    - Template programming statements may be represented as code or as a reference to the program file.
     from_schema: https://www.cdisc.org/ars/1-0
     rank: 1000
     alias: codeTemplate